cloud-bulldozer/k8s-netperf/README.md

   - When using `--prom` with a non-openshift clsuter, it will be necessary to pass the prometheus URL.
 - `--metrics` will enable displaying prometheus captured metrics to stdout.
 By default they will be written to a csv file.
 - `--iperf` will enable the iperf3 load driver for any stream test (TCP_STREAM, UDP_STREAM). iperf3 doesn't have a RR or CRR test-type.
+- `--uperf ` will enable the uperf load driver for any stream test (TCP_STREAM, UDP_STREAM). uperf doesn't have CRR test-type.

 > *Note: With OpenShift, we attempt to discover the OpenShift route.
 If that route is not reachable, it might be required to `port-forward` the service and pass that via the `--prom` option.*